nayeem-miah/on-Time-News-Client-12/README.md

 ### Admin Dashboard (Admin)
 - Sidebar links to all users, all articles, and add publisher.
-- Dynamic and static charts using `react-google-charts`.
+- Dynamic and static charts

 ## Authentication
 - Email/password and social login.